ajay-ackerman/AudioScan/README.md

+Hello there ✌️,
-Its a Android App developed by using flutter , which provide pdf tools like :
+AudioScan is a Android App developed by using flutter , which provide pdf tools like :
 Pdf to audio ,
 Audio to pdf ,